This post may contain affiliate links. Read our disclosure policy here.

 Pear Muffin Ingredients

-Aside from the can of pears all you need to make these muffins a reality is the usual baking ingredients such as:
+Aside from the can of pears, all you need to make these muffins a reality is the usual baking ingredients.
+You’ll find the ingredient amounts in the printable recipe card below, but first, let’s check them out:

 Soft and fluffy muffins with tender pears don’t bake themselves, so let’s get to it!